 We highly recommend that authors create an ORCID ID, and check their profiles in Scopus, Web of Science and Google Scholar.
 An ORCID ID can be created using publication data from Scopus or Web of Science/Researcher ID.
 Authors may also want to consider creating a LinkedIn or Doximity profile.
 WUSM physicians are highly encouraged to claim their Doximity profiles.

 LinkedIn is a social/professional networking website for people in professional occupations, with privacy settings available.
 It is highly recommended that investigators or clinicians create a LinkedIn profile.
 Features of LinkedIn include:

 Doximity is a professional networking site for U.S. physicians, medical students and clinically licensed healthcare professionals.
-As of February 2017, at least 70% of U.S. physicians have a claimed their Doximity profile.
+As of 2022, at around 80% of physicians and 50% of NPs and PAs are verified members.
 Features of Doximity include:

 WUSM physicians are strongly encouraged to claim their Doximity profiles.
 Why?

 NCBI My Bibliography

 The National Center for Biotechnology Information (NCBI) advances science and health by providing access to biomedical and genomic information.
 Among the resources included are PubMed/MEDLINE, PubMed Central, genomic tools, registries, databases, among others.
 My NCBI is a dashboard that retains user information and database preferences to provide customized services for NCBI databases/resources.
 My Bibliography is one of the many tools offered via the My NCBI dashboard page.
 As of 2010, investigators/authors (funded by NIH or planning to seek funding) are required to use a My Bibliography account to manage their citations to publications and other research products.
 Citations to journal articles indexed by PubMed can be pulled into a My Bibliography collection and templates are available for all other publication types and research products.

 Examples of citations to publications and other work products that can be included in My Bibliography are: